Could you imagine saving $165,000 in a Roth IRA for your retirement and see it grow to nearly $800,000? How is that possible?

 Compound interest is loved by some of the smartest minds ever including Albert Einstein and Warren Buffet.
+It is why it commonly referred to as the 8th Wonder of the World.
 Compound interest is how you are able to retire wealthier than you thought possible.
 If our education system was smart compound interest would be an entire class.
-Instead we get pointless classes like calculus and anthropology.
+Instead, we get pointless classes like calculus and anthropology.
 Awesome.

 If you want to earn the highest return in your portfolio you need to understand the importance of compound interest.
 By utilizing it you will be able to much larger net worth than if you saved your money in a savings account.